RickBlumenthal/hello-world/README.md

 hello world repository for training

-I am trying a change for the purpose fo learning how to use gitHub
+I am trying a change for the purpose of learning how to use gitHub

 Life is like a sewer, what you get out of it depends on what you put into it."
 Tom Lehrer